kmehltretter82/frama-c-linux/ivette/README.md

 Emacs mode configuration can be setup with Typescript, Web-mode and Tide packages which are all available with MELPA.
-For configuring your `.emacs` accordingly, please look at the `EMACS.el`.
+For configuring your `.emacs` accordingly, please look at the `share/typescript-config.el` file.
 This setup the Tide package to work with `typescript-mode` for `*.ts` files (see also `tsfmt.json` config file) and `web-mode` for `*.tsx` files.